Powerful quake rocks Turkey and Syria, kills more than 2,300

 This story has been updated to correct the spelling of the journalism student’s name to Muhammet Fatih Yavuz.

-Alsayed reported from Azmarin, Syria, while Fraser reported from Ankara, Turkey.
+Alsayed reported from Azmarin, Syria.
+Fraser reported from Ankara, Turkey.
 Associated Press writers Zeynep Bilginsoy in Istanbul, Bassem Mroue and Kareem Chehayeb in Beirut, and Kim Tong-hyung in Seoul, South Korea, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.